Manhatai/lol-rank-gen/README.md

-# SoloqSimVisualInterfaceWIP
+# League of Legends SoloQ Simulator
 A simple program which calculates your League of Legends rank based on your rank, winrate, and the amount of games you want to play.
 Features typing in your riot id, a button and more!
 You need a riot api key from Riot Developer Portal in a .env file to run this properly.

-To do:
+# To do:
 - ~~Option to put in riot id instead of rank~~ (done)
 - Changing the program icon
 - NumPy lists instead of normal ones
 - Mmr simulation (?)
 - Main loop optimization

-A gif showing how it works:
+# A gif showing how it works:

 ![SoloqSim](https://github.com/Manhatai/LeagueOfLegends_SoloQ_Simulator/assets/131269530/ce4405e6-f2ee-4bcf-90f7-83f0ceefb0f6)